vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/2.compile-and-install-nebula-graph/deploy-nebula-graph-cluster.md

-# Deploy Nebula Graph cluster with RPM/DEB package
+# Deploy NebulaGraph cluster with RPM/DEB package

-For now, Nebula Graph does not provide an official deployment tool.
-Users can deploy a Nebula Graph cluster with RPM or DEB package manually.
-This topic provides some examples of deploying Nebula Graph clusters.
+For now, NebulaGraph does not provide an official deployment tool.
+Users can deploy a NebulaGraph cluster with RPM or DEB package manually.
+This topic provides some examples of deploying NebulaGraph clusters.

 ## Deployment